When a metastatic brain tumor is diagnosed, it means that cancer cells from another organ have spread to the brain.

 - Hippocampal sparing whole brain radiation therapy with memantine

-- Surgical resection or laser ablation - guided by use of MRI in the operating room
+- Surgical resection or laser ablation—guided by MRI in the operating room

 - Microsurgical resection of tumor